Ymagyne, yf you wyll, a world wythout men.

 - Informed Flaw: Yorick mentions his thinning hairline and zits, but the artist never depicts this.

 - Ironic Name: Yorick, was named for the famously posthumous Shakespearean character of the same name and his most interesting trait is that he doesn't die.
 Also, Hero spends a lot of time as an antagonist for a good reason.

 - It Gets Easier: 355's character arc, to her dismay.

 - I Will Find You: Yorick's primary motivation for most of the comic is finding his girlfriend, Beth.

 - Katanas Are Just Better: Toyota and her katana easily defeat all other combatants, including 355 and her collapsible baton and Dr. Mann and her jian.

 - Kick the Dog: More like Cut The Monkey.
 How do we know Toyota is truly villainous?
 When she starts cutting off bits of Ampersand's tail.

-- Lady Land: It is anything but voluntary, neither disproportionally utopic or dystopic, and for the most part men are badly missed to the point where prostitution and sex slavery involving remotely acceptable stand-ins remain a going concern.
+- Lady Land: It is anything but voluntary, neither disproportionally utopic or dystopic, and for the most part men are badly missed to the point where prostitution and sex slavery involving remotely acceptable stand-ins remain an ongoing concern.

 - The Last Title: The title.